 For instance, if confirmation of a certain historical event comes from several different sources whose reports appear not to have influenced one another—these are called external sources—that to many historians constitutes compelling evidence about the existence and nature of an event.
 In other words, if a soldier who fought in a battle, a general who oversaw the battle and a doctor who treated those wounded during the battle all record the same basic facts, then we can feel fairly certain things proceeded along those general lines in the course of the battle.
 It's highly unlikely all these people had the same propagandist agenda.
 This is the sort of thing one must look for in tracking down what-really-happened.

 The first thing to do, then, is to learn as much as possible about the data handed down to us as "history."
 We must ask about the author—or artist, if the information comes from a work of art—and the time when that information was set down.
-Next, we have to ask is how this information came down to us.
+Next, we have to ask how this information came down to us.
 Was it distorted, or could it have been distorted, in some way during its transmission from the time it happened to our age?
 These questions usually end up putting the data into one or more of three general categories: remembered history, recovered history and/or invented history.
 All of these come with certain advantages and drawbacks.

 All history is, in one way or another, remembered history which is, at its core, the personal recollection of an individual who witnessed an event.
 This type of history is based on the recollections of the elderly, the living traditions that constitute the oral history of a culture.
-On a wider social scale, remembered history is also the collective memory of a living society, all the things which that group agrees some part of their community saw and experienced, the way a grandparent tells their grandchildren about a war that took place long before they were born.
+On a wider scale, remembered history is also the collective memory of a living society, all the things which that group agrees some part of their community saw and experienced, the way a grandparent tells their grandchildren about a war that took place long before the children were born.
 When those who did not witness an event for themselves but allow that it must have happened, pass on information about the past, memories become history, remembered history.

 The greatest apparent advantage of this sort of recollection is that it comes "from the horse's mouth"—historians call this type of source "primary evidence," meaning it relies on eyewitnesses—and its accuracy would thus seem indisputable.
 Unfortunately, it is not.
 People tend to remember selectively and to disseminate their memories with even greater selectivity.
 If, as young man in battle, a grandfather became frightened and ran away, he's not likely to tell that detail to his grandchildren or, if he does, he will probably reshape the story and make his actions seem justified.
 In other words, he will distort history to serve his personal interests.
 So, remembered history is all too often what a person chooses to "remember."

 Besides that, one grandfather's recollection of an event often contrasts strongly with another's, because their perspectives were different, or simply because different things catch different people's eyes.
 Which grandfather's version, then, is the real historical truth?
 Can we even say that one is truer than the other?
 And when one thinks how many grandparents there are out there all remembering their pasts and all doing it selectively, the process of creating a coherent oral history replicates itself exponentially into a seemingly hopeless pursuit of what-really-happened.
-So, the major drawback of remembered history, a dauntingly immense task in and of itself, is that, even if we were to collect and assemble all the data, the rememberers on which remembered history depends, whether they mean to or not, don't always bestow on us a full and unalloyed truth.
+So, the major drawback of remembered history, a dauntingly immense task in and of itself, is that, even if we were to collect and assemble all the data, the rememberers on whom remembered history depends, whether they mean to or not, don't always bestow on us a full and unalloyed truth.